SEO

 Consistent logging is what lets you spot genuine trends rather than noise.
 A single data point means nothing.
 Twelve weeks of data starts to reveal patterns.
 Track competitor citation patterns too, so you catch gains and losses before they compound.

-Step 1: Open the LLM tracking section
+Step 1: Add your website and open the LLM tracking section

 Step 2: Configure your prompts